toumorokoshi/atom-chimera/README.md

 #### modal editing

- providing a rich set of keybindings avilable with a single keystroke
+ providing a rich set of keybindings available with a single keystroke

 #### composable keybindings